DomBinks/languages-map/README.md

 There are thousands of languages spoken around the world, so I've decided to only add a select few.
 In the future, I may decide to add other languages.

+### Why does it take so long to load?

+A large amount of data has to be fetched to create the overlays, so can take some time to download.